BZoennchen/supercollider-book/_sources/chapters/supercollider/pattern.md

 ### The Default Instrument

 The ``instrument`` is a ``default`` instrument that is built into SuperCollider.
-We can find it in the source code of the class [Event](https://doc.sccode.org/Classes/Event.html).
+We can find it in the source code of the [Event](https://doc.sccode.org/Classes/Event.html) class.
-Let us have a look.
+Let us have a look:

 ```isc
 SynthDef(\default, {